 The meetings dealt with the following issues:

-- the considerations regarding the votes of the Funds and proxies in the Shareholders’ Meeting of 21 April 2016.
+- considerations on the voting trends of funds and proxies at the Shareholders’ Meeting of 27 April 2017.